Dmongue1/CMSC-471-Project-1/README.md

 Note: Main will need to be updated to add in eval_2 and eval_3 to the move generator once they are implemented.

 Testing comments:
- - Running playGame() with no arguments seems to be working as intended
+ - Running playGame() with no arguments seems to be working as intended, works just like playGame(1,2,1,2)
  - playGame(1,1,1,1) seems to also work, less CPU intensive due to the shallower depth
+ - playGame(1,3,1,3) also works, although was very slow and CPU intensive due to the high depth.
+Took about 10 minutes to complete.

 # Chess AI